LytexWZ/KrunkerStatsDumper/README.md

 # Krunker Stats Dumper
-Krunker stats dumper is a python project designed to automate the recovery of krunker player statistics.
+Krunker Stats Dumper is a python project designed to automate the recovery of krunker player statistics.

-This project uses a not official API to get the values from https://krunker.io/social.html?p=profile&q= and it adds them to a new txt file.
-The tool is able to handle  ~100 inputs inside a txt file before getting blocked by captcha.
+This project uses an unofficial API to get the values from https://krunker.io/social.html?p=profile&q= and it adds them to a new .txt file.
+The tool is able to handle approximately 100 inputs inside a .txt file before getting blocked by captcha.

-Use different txt files if you have more than 100 inputs
+Use different .txt files if you have more than 100 inputs

 ![image](https://github.com/user-attachments/assets/99fb173c-a6e9-4685-b9d1-7857910cc90d)

 # Usage

-1- Download or clone this repo in any location you want
+1- Download or clone this repository in any location you want

 2- Run start.bat to start the tool